J.B. (play): Productions

 An off-Broadway production by the Equity Library Theatre opened on March 17, 1962, at the Master Theatre, starring John Cazale.

-The play was performed at the University of Nevada in Reno and Johns Hopkins University in Baltimore in 1963, in College Park Maryland at the University of Maryland in 1965,Hannibal-LaGrange College, Hannibal, Missouri, in 1966, and Rensselaer Polytechnic Institute, Troy, New York, in 1971.
+The play was performed at the University of Nevada in Reno and Johns Hopkins University in Baltimore in 1963; in College Park, Maryland at the University of Maryland in 1965; at Hannibal-LaGrange College in Hannibal, Missouri in 1966; and Rensselaer Polytechnic Institute, Troy, New York, in 1971.